-- 1/4 cup green pepper, chopped (chop extremely fine if your children will pick at them)
+- 1/4 cup green pepper chopped (chop exceptionally fine if your children will pick at them)

-- 1 teaspoon granulated garlic – (next time I am going to try a couple of cloves of chopped garlic)
+- One teaspoon granulated garlic - next time I am going to try a couple of cloves of chopped garlic

 - Brown ground beef, onion and bell pepper.